fordtom/BingoBot/README.md

 ### AI Integration

-The AI module integrates with OpenAI's Responses API using the `gpt-4.1-mini` model to provide AI-powered assistance.
+The AI module uses the OpenAI **Agents** SDK with several local MCP servers to provide context aware answers.
+A knowledge graph is stored via the memory server so the assistant can remember past interactions.
+Mentions are converted to usernames before sending the query and restored in the response so the bot can reference users correctly.

 **Command**

-- `/ask <question>`: Ask the AI assistant a question.
-The bot will defer the response, query the OpenAI API, and follow up with a formatted answer mentioning you.
+- `/ask <question>` – Ask the assistant anything.
+The question is run through the Agents SDK (using the `gpt-4.1-mini` model) and the answer is posted as a follow‑up message mentioning you.

 **Environment**